 Thanks to freedom of movement, citizens of EU/EFTA member states can enter, live and work in Switzerland.

 Please note that there are temporary restrictions on Croatian nationals taking up employment in Switzerland for more than three months or becoming self-employed in Switzerland.
-The number of new short-term permits and new residence permits that can be issued to Croatian nationals is capped for 2023.
+The number of new short-term permits and new residence permits that can be issued to Croatian nationals is capped for 2023 and 2024.

 You do not need a residence permit if you work for an employer in Switzerland for up to 3 months, or if you provide a service in Switzerland for a maximum of 90 days per calendar year.